Adjustable Gastric Banding Surgery

 After you can eat solid food again, your doctor will adjust the band around your stomach by inserting saline into your port, which will inflate the band and cause it to tighten.
 You will probably have many adjustments to the band in the first year to find the right size that helps you lose weight, feel full at the right time, and not vomit.
 You'll need to visit doctor each time you need the band adjusted.

 After this surgery, weight loss is usually gradual but steady.
 You will have regular visits with your doctor to check how you are doing.
 The doctor can adjust the band if you are not losing weight as expected or if you have problems with the band.
 Some people continue to lose weight for up to 3 years after surgery.

 It is common to have many emotions after this surgery.
 You may feel happy or excited as you begin to lose weight.
 But you may also feel overwhelmed or frustrated by the changes that you have to make in your diet, activity, and lifestyle.
 Talk with your doctor if you have concerns or questions.

 Weight-loss surgery is suitable for people who are severely overweight and who have not been able to lose weight with diet, exercise, or medicine.

-Surgery is generally considered when your body mass index (BMI) is 40 or higher.
+Surgery is typically considered when your body mass index (BMI) is 40 or higher.
 Surgery may also be an option when your BMI is 35 or higher and you have a life-threatening or disabling problem that is related to your weight.
-The Lap-Band System is approved for people with a BMI of 30 to 34 who also have at least one obesity-related condition, such as type 2 diabetes, high blood pressure, or sleep apnea.

 It is important to think of this surgery as a tool to help you lose weight.
 It is not an instant fix.
 You will still need to eat a healthy diet and get regular exercise.
 This will help you reach your weight goal and avoid regaining the weight you lose.